Walter Savage Landor was right when he said: “Nothing is pleasanter than exploring a library.”

 6. Mafra Palace Library

 Amazingly, the library houses important and precious volumes and books, making up almost 36,000 items from the 14th to 19th centuries.
-The Mafra Palace Library is also considered a UNESCO World Heritage Site, making it the perfect site for both bibliophiles and history buffs!
+The Mafra Palace Library is also considered a UNESCO World Heritage Site, making it the perfect site for bibliophiles and history buffs!

 One of the weirdly interesting things about this beautiful library is how it preserves the condition of the books by protecting them from insects.
-Believe it or not, the workers in the library employ bats (yes, you read this right) to eat the insects that are threats to the treasured books.
+Believe it or not, the library workers employ bats (yes, you read this right) to eat the insects that threaten the treasured books.

 7. The British Library